The Bankrate promise

 To judge whether getting a personal loan for home improvements makes financial sense, you’ll want to consider the size and cost of your project, as well as the amount of equity you have in the home.

 You’ll also want to weigh your comfort level with secured vs. unsecured borrowing.
-Finally, consider fixed versus variable interest rates, predictable versus flexible dollar amounts, repayment terms and tax benefits.
+Finally, consider the following factors: personal loan interest rates, your credit health and score, predictable versus flexible dollar amounts and potential tax benefits.